 - Loaf.
-The loaf is when your rabbit tucks their paws underneath its body while sleeping.
+The loaf is when your rabbit tucks its paws underneath its body while sleeping.
 This position is the initial position they would take before fully relaxing and doing either the flopped or pancake position.

 - Flopped.
 The flopped position is when your rabbit lays on its side while sleeping.
 They would usually suddenly fall down when doing this position.
 It means that your rabbit is comfortable around you and in their environment.

 - Pancake.The pancake position is when the rabbit falls on its stomach while its hind legs are stretched out.
 It’s another sign that your rabbit trusts you and is comfortable in your home.

 Rabbits are most active at dusk and dawn.
 They usually sleep in between their active hours.
 On average, rabbits sleep for about 8.4–11 hours per day in short bursts, usually after eating.

 Just make sure that they have access to sunlight because they use it to determine when to wake up and when to sleep.
 Blocking sunlight for long periods of time could lead to confusion and stress.

 Do rabbits sleep at night?

 Rabbits sleep in short bursts all day long.
 This is because they are crepuscular, meaning they are active at dusk and dawn while sleeping in between those active hours.